fhcrc/sekhon_fisher/README.md

 ## R

-For now Copy-Paste from `sekhon_fisher.R`.
+For now Copy-Paste from `sekhon.R`.
 If there is enough demand, I can throw together a little R package though.

 ## References